-In recent years large areas of native forests and ecologically sensitive areas have been cleared for housing and road development projects and (e.g., unmanaged agricultural activities sakau/kava plantations).
-These new development activities are now negatively impacting the biodiversity health of the area, the headwaters and freshwater resources as well as the mangrove forests and coral reefs.
-To implement watershed any management/protection plan requires having a better understanding of the physical and environmental components of the watershed.
+In recent years large areas of native forests and ecologically sensitive areas have been cleared for housing and road development projects and unmanaged agricultural activities (e.g., sakau/kava plantations).
+These new development activities are now negatively impacting the biodiversity health of the area, the headwaters and freshwater resources as well as the mangrove forests and coral reefs. То implement anv watershed management/protection plan requires having a better understanding of the physical and environmental components of the watershed.
 This includes how much rain the watershed receives, how much flow runs through the streams, what is the sediment load in the streams during the year, and how all these dynamic components are related to man's activities within the watershed.
 The lack of baseline information about the components of watersheds is a critical issue throughout the Federated States of Micronesia.